 - No extra features beyond privacy measures

-There are no real extras to speak of, be it in the form of ad-blocking, or even the ability to check the speed of a server.
+There aren’t many extras to speak of, be it in the form of a password manager, or even the ability to check the speed of a server.
 You get a list of countries to connect to, and a further list of servers to choose from.
 That’s essentially it, or so it would seem at first glance.

 They’ve clearly focused on improving the service in recent years, in the form of faster speeds, the audits mentioned above, and numerous other updates to the app.
 However, it does feel threadbare compared to others due to a lack of additional features beyond connection settings buried in the menus.